akullyot/boggleMonorepo/README.md

 The server will start running on the port designated by the .env.

-6. **Navigate to the boggle-frontend directory
+7. **Navigate to the boggle-frontend directory**

  ```bash
   npm install
   ```

-8. ** And run the front end
+8. ** And run the front end **

 ```bash
   npm start
 ```

+## Issues and Improvements

+- Upon leaving a lobby by manually closing the website as a user, the socket does not update and remove the user from the lobby.
+The fix requires an action on window unload from the react frontend.
+- Inputting a newly created room lobby key URL sometimes does not allow users to join the room if they just logged in.
+A useEffect tracking the state of the context of the user credentials is required in the react frontend
+-  The socket server reciever functions should be moved into their own file for readability.